Tips From The Experts – What is Community Management?

 When I told my father that I’m a Community Manager at Wix, he felt very proud – and so do I. Until one day he introduced me to a friend of his, and said, I quote: “You know my son Manu, he’s working in computers.”
 Come on.
 I know Microsoft Office, that’s true, I can handle Paint without a problem, but computer expert is way off the mark.
 On the other hand, all of my friends smile when I tell them what I do for a living because they believe that I spend most of my time on Facebook.
 Which is kind of true.
 But not for the reasons that you might think of.

 Nowadays, community management is an essential part of every business aiming to have a powerful online presence.
 It allows you to reach an ever-expanding audience and to target relevant people for your business in a familiar environment, all without spending a single Ruble.
-Once you’ve created a stunning website – using Wix of course, and I’m not biased – building a community around it is one of the most efficient ways to market it.
+Once you’ve created a website – using Wix of course, and I’m not biased – building an online community around it is one of the most efficient ways to market it.

 So the one-million-dollar question is: